Where was The Guest filmed?

 The series, which explores themes of class and wealth, traverses two very different sides of Wales.

-New BBC thriller series The Guest comes from Men Up writer Matthew Barry, and follows a cat and mouse game between young cleaner Ria, played by Gabrielle Creevy, and her mysterious new employer, the enigmatic businesswoman Fran, played by Eve Myles.
+Courtesy of Men Up writer Matthew Barry, The Guest revolves around a cat-and-mouse game between young cleaner Ria, played by Gabrielle Creevy, and her mysterious new employer, the enigmatic businesswoman Fran, played by Eve Myles.

-The Guest was both filmed and is set in Wales, and the series received Welsh Government support via Creative Wales.
+The Guest was both filmed and set in Wales, and the series received Welsh Government support via Creative Wales.

-"I think this series will have a sense of scale.
+He added: "I think this series will have a sense of scale.
 Ashley Way, our director focused on not just the intricacies of the drama but also used the landscape and the city of Cardiff itself as another character in the plot.

 "Aside from the landscape and the locations in Wales, the people were fantastic.
 I never worked in Wales before, but there was a real warmth that I felt immediately from both the cast and the crew."